-Occasionally, even an experienced facilitator will miss an end point, failing to notice and acknowledge it when it occurs and thus forcing an increasingly bored or unhappy viewer to continue working with an issue or item despite the fact that there is actually no emotional charge presently available to address.
+Occasionally, even an experienced facilitator will miss an end point, failing to notice and acknowledge it when it occurs and thus making an increasingly bored or unhappy viewer continue working with an issue or item despite the fact that there is actually no emotional charge presently available to address.
 Such work will be done over protest or resentment, often existing at a level the viewer is not consciously aware of, and usually not overtly expressed.
-Signs that we may have overrun a flow, technique, issue, or program, are similar to those we might expect to observe were we to attempt to explain something to a 12-year-old that s/he already understands: yawning, fidgeting, and either overt or cover protest.
-In short, particular class of bad indicators will manifest; they generally become discernible when we have continued a session or technique beyond a point or event that may have been an end point.
+Signs that we may have overrun a flow, technique, issue, or program, are similar to those we might expect to observe were we to attempt to explain something to a 12-year-old that s/he already understands: yawning, fidgeting, and either overt or covert protest.
+In short, a particular class of bad indicators will manifest; they generally become discernible when we have continued a session or technique beyond a point or event that may have been an end point.

-Overruns can happen for any of a number of reasons, most of which boil down either to inadequate CE-2 (Communication Exercise 2, the deliberate creation and maintenance of interest) on the part of the facilitator/therapist, or with his or her having an insufficiently flexible concept of what an end point looks like (see list above).
-When it appears as though you may have gone beyond an EP in session, 7 it is important to restore your client/viewer to the state of mind that s/he achieved when the end point was originally reached.
+Missing an end point can happen for any of a number of reasons, most of which boil down either to inadequate CE-2 (Communication Exercise 2, the deliberate creation and maintenance of interest) on the part of the facilitator, or with his or her having an insufficiently flexible concept of what an end point looks like (see list above).
+It also helps to clarify the concept of an end point and ask the viewer tell you when it happens.
+A new viewer might otherwise not always tell or show it to you.
+When it appears as though you may have gone beyond an EPend point in session, it is important to restore your client/viewer to the state of mind that s/he achieved when the end point was originally reached.
 We call such work the "recovery" of an end point.
 It is usually a very quick and simple activity, one that you should initiate at the first sign of overrun.